Your free business.com+ membership unlocks exclusive tech deals and advisor support

 5. Implement clear communication channels for feedback and concerns.

-3. Customer service quality drops
+3. Customer service quality drops.

-“Our first signs that we were growing too quickly were simple things, such as not returning prospects’ emails and calls as quickly, or not being able to take inbound calls as needed,” said Matt Schmidt, owner of Diabetes Life Solutions.
+“Our first signs that we were growing too quickly were simple things, such as not returning prospects’ emails and calls as quickly, or not being able to take inbound calls as needed,” recalled Matt Schmidt, owner of Diabetes Life Solutions.
 “I woke up one day and knew we had to bring on new people to address the demands of the public.”

 1. Track response times for customer inquiries.
 Aim for under 24 hours.

-4. Management becomes reactive instead of proactive
+4. Management becomes reactive instead of proactive.

 When a business grows too quickly, pressing tasks begin piling up.
 This backlog can cause management to be reactive instead of proactive and strategic.
 Although it’s essential to manage the day-to-day workflow, it’s also crucial to plan for the future.